evanx/resplit/README.md

     });
 ```

-Incidently we delay the input stream using the length of the Redis list for such back-pressure:
+Incidently we delay the input stream using the length of the Redis list for back-pressure:
 ```javascript
 const inputStreamTransform = function(buf, enc, next) {
     this.push(buf);